JenniferBuehler/convenience-pkgs/README.md

-# tools-pkgs
+# convenience-pkgs

 Collection of tools generally useful for testing and developing various other ROS packages.

-See also [the wiki page](https://github.com/JenniferBuehler/tools-pkgs/wiki/) for more information.
+See also [the wiki page](https://github.com/JenniferBuehler/convenience-pkgs/wiki/) for more information.